KatherineMcConnell/mod_1_lesson_cfus/variables_arguments_return_values.md

   * The "end" keyword closes the method.
 At the very end of your methods you also have to close your class.

   * Variable are keyword we use to hold onto return value that we want to perhaps reuse.
+Variables are also assigned to objects.

 #### How does Ruby know what to return from a method?

   * Ruby reads top to bottom.
 The last line of a method, before the closing "end" unless it is specifically told to "return" at a specific line.
 Then it stops reading at that line and returns the result of that line.

 #### How do you call one method from within another method?

   * You can call one method within another as long as they are in the same class.
 You can call any method in the class above or below and ruby will find it.
     ie: "Hello".size.
 Size is a method that can be used inside a method because it is a built-in method in

   * You can also
     call methods from the attr_reader & accessor initialized attribute methods.